srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 title: Simple 1-Layer Neural Network for MNIST Handwriting Recognition
 ---

-In this post I'll explore how to use a very simple 1-layer neural network to recognize the handwritten digits in the MNIST image files.
+In this post I'll explore how to use a very simple 1-layer neural network to recognize the handwritten digits in the MNIST database.

 ![_config.yml]({{ site.baseurl }}/images/mnist-1lnn-logo.jpg)

-In my previous blog post I gave a brief introduction [what neural networks are and how they work](../What_is_a_Neural_Network/).
+In my previous blog post I gave a brief introduction [how neural networks basically work](../What_is_a_Neural_Network/).
-In this post I will apply these ideas to the problem of image recognition and write the code for a simple 1-layer neural network recognizing images of handwritten digits.
+In this post I want to apply this know-how and write some code to recognize handwritten digits in images.

 ## Image Recognition